-A Cattle Settlement Policy was drafted in 2013 in Sierra Leone; however, it remains unfinalized and its contents are not consistently reflected in chiefdom-level bylaws.
-Specifically in regard to women's representation in Cattle Settlement Committees, the registration of ranches with the District Council and the payment of associated dues on behalf of the cattle herder.
+A Cattle Settlement Policy was drafted in 2013 in Sierra Leone; however, it remains unfinalized and its contents are not consistently reflected in chiefdom-level bylaws, specifically in regard to women's representation in Cattle Settlement Committees, the registration of ranches with the District Council and the payment of associated dues on behalf of the cattle herder.
+FAO was requested to provide technical and financial support to the Ministry of Agriculture and Forestry as they review and finalize the draft in the coming months.
 The Guinean Pastoral Code developed in 1995 defines the general rules that govern the practice of cattle herding in the country, including the rights of herders in terms of animal mobility and access to pastoral resources, in addition to how disputes between breeders and farmers should be resolved.
 However, the code is not widely disseminated and has yet to be made operational at the community level.
 Conflict resolution is impeded by the lack of finalization of these key policies, the incoherent application of rules and minimal transparency in the mediation process that has further eroded trust between community level and local authorities, such as the local chiefs and cattle settlement committees.